beetbox/beets/docs/plugins/web.rst

 the "origin" (protocol, host, and optional port number) where the client is served.
 Or set it to ``'*'`` to enable access from all origins.
 Note that there are security implications if you set the origin to ``'*'``, so please research this before using it.

-In addition, if the ``web`` server is hidden via credentials, you might want to set the ``cors_supports_credentials`` configuration option to True for the in-browser client to be able to login.
+If the ``web`` server is behind a proxy that uses credentials, you might want to set the ``cors_supports_credentials`` configuration option to true to let in-browser clients log in.

 For example::